zapmal/zapmal-readme/README.md

     - GraphQL.
     - Cloud Computing.
     - Coupled with a bunch of other a bit more advanced (and specific) stuff.
-- 👯 Thinking about collaborating to Open Source projects.
+- 👯 Trying to collaborate in Open Source projects.
 - ⚡ Fun fact: I like algorithms and data structures. 😅

 ### Contact 📧